Hull Rifles: Territorial Force

-World War I
+First World War

 Mobilisation

 The 4th East Yorkshires under the command of Lt-Col G.H.
 Shaw left Hull for their annual training on 26 July 1914.
 They went into camp at Deganwy in North Wales but on 3 August they were hurriedly called back to Hull and dismissed their homes to await mobilisation.
 War was declared on 4 August and the battalion mobilised next day at Londesborough Barracks, taking only 11 1/2 hours to complete the process.
 That night the battalion marched out to its designated war stations, occupying defensive positions in South Holderness.
 Its strength was 840 men, to which 150 members of the National Reserve were quickly added, equipped and clothed.

 Shortly after the outbreak of war, TF units were invited to volunteer for Overseas Service: 84 per cent of 4th East Yorkshires volunteered.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix, and would be filled up with the recruits who were flooding in.
 Later 3rd Line units were formed to supply drafts to the others.
 However, the 4th East Yorkshires had to compete with other units being formed in Hull, particularly the 'Hull Pals', a full brigade of whom were raised for 'Kitchener's Army' by Lord Nunburnholme.